Melk Abbey in Austria

 The abbey library of Melk Abbey

-As soon as I enter the Abbey Library of Melk Abbey, I hold my breath.
-Under the ceiling fresco by Paul Troger are the bookcases with their marquetry work.
-The figures next to the doors represent the four faculties: jurisprudence, medicine, philosophy, and theology.
-The abbey library has around 100.000 volumes, 1.200 manuscripts from the 9th to 15th centuries, 600 manuscripts from the 17th and 18th centuries and 750 incunabula.
-Interesting manuscripts from the library fund are also displayed in the showcases.
+The abbey library contains approximately 100.000 volumes, 1.200 manuscripts from the 9th to the 15th centuries, 600 manuscripts from the 17th and 18th centuries, and 750 incunabula.
+Interesting manuscripts from the library's collection are also displayed in the showcases.

-The guided tour through Melk Abbey, which every visitor can take, ends here.
-However, as part of our press trip, we are allowed to look behind the scenes of the library.
 Bernadette Kalteis and Johannes Deibl are working on this project.
-They show us books that are being restored.
-This includes, for example, this herbal book from the year 1609.
+They are showing us books that are being restored.
+This includes, for example, this herbal from 1609.

 The collegiate church in Melk